nokia/SReXperts/docs/eda/intermediate/custom-allocations.md

 Your task is to align the allocation values used in the fabric to match a specific ASN address scheme convention employed by the organization.

 We'll go step-by-step through the process of reviewing the current ASN assignments and then applying the new custom ASN scheme to the fabric.
 We'll use both the CLI and the EDA UI to accomplish this, and verify the changes with a EQL query.

+/// danger

+This set of tasks changes ASN numbering in the data center fabric, impacting the peering sessions with PE devices.
+While this is expected, when you finish with this exercise you must [reset the EDA](../index.md#reset-eda) to its original state to ensure that the service configuration is set to the original state.

+///

 ### Concepts & Naming Conventions